Freehily/anatomy-graphdb/README.md

 - `--region all` or `--region upper_limb,lower_limb` to stitch multiple regions together.
 - `--mode bolt` plus `--neo4j-uri/--neo4j-user/--neo4j-password` to ingest directly into a running database (requires the `neo4j` Python driver, already listed in `pyproject.toml`).
 The script automatically loads a `.env` file at the repo root, so you can simply set `NEO4J_URI`, `NEO4J_USER`, `NEO4J_PASSWORD`, and `NEO4J_DB` once and omit the flags.
+- `--validate-only` runs the referential checks without exporting or ingesting data.

 ### End-to-end Neo4j workflow